Message from the Dean

 Our faculty has a long, proud history of excellence in engineering education and research, beginning in 1930, and with its first accreditation by the Canadian Engineering Accreditation Board (CEAB) in 1975.
 We offer undergraduate, master's and doctoral programs in civil, computer, electrical, mechanical, ocean and naval architectural (unique in Canada) and process engineering.
 Further course-based graduate programs are offered in oil and gas, environmental systems, computer engineering and energy systems.
 In total, these programs are offered to over 2,000 undergraduate and graduate students.

 Our undergraduate co-operative education programs were among the first in Canada.
 These provide all students with exceptional work-study experiences with leading employers across Canada and beyond.
 A total of up to six work terms allow students to apply concepts and theories from courses to practical engineering projects in industry.
 Our students have received many awards.
-For example, Katy Warren, an electrical engineering student, won CBC Television's national title of Canada's Smartest Person.

 The Faculty of Engineering and Applied Science is a hub of innovation, entrepreneurship and experiential learning opportunities.
 In addition to co-op work terms in industry, students can also avail of international placements, research semesters, entrepreneurship ventures, and service learning in non-profit community organizations.
 A massive new infrastructure project on campus - the Core Science Facility (CSF) (425,000 sq ft) - is enabling an engineering expansion with modern, world-class laboratory and student learning facilities.
 CSF will dramatically improve the functionality of Memorial's campus for decades to come and foster multi-disciplinary collaboration between science and engineering.